uwyo-mallet/AST_Analysis/README.md

 --------------------------------------------------------------------------------------------------------------------

 For python code:
-To build the AST, extract characteristics, and visualize, run the following:
+To build the ASTs, extract characteristics, and visualize, run the following:

-    python3 python_ast_analysis.py <sourcefile.py>
+    python3 python_ast_analysis.py <sourcefiles.py>

+Multiple file paths can be specificied, it will prompt you for wether you would like to visualize graphs, and the output will be saved in 'results.csv'.

 ---------------------------------------------------------------------------------------------------------------------